EDITS, MUTATIONS AND GM

 constraints to scientific and technological developments ever devised by politicians and policymakers, writes Nigel Halford.

-However, I’m now encouraged by what could be a landmark opinion for the European Court of Justice that could pave the way for new techniques in crop biotechnology to be used with more freedom.
+However, I’m now encouraged by what seems to be a landmark opinion for the European Court of Justice, provided earlier this month, that could pave the way for new techniques in crop biotechnology to be used with more freedom.
+[This view was subsequently endorsed in parliament's House of Lords in March.]
 Let me explain.

 The European Union has the world’s most restrictive and cumbersome regulations on genetically modified (GM) crops.
 As a result, only two GM crops have ever been licensed for cultivation in Europe, and one of those, the Amflora potato, was subsequently withdrawn because the company that produced and marketed it, BASF, like many others, decided to walk away from crop biotech in Europe.